dreadsd/dwm-html/README.md

 ## To do
-I don't know if I want to add a dynamic color change with JavaScript, I like the concept of a static page with changes in the development tools.
+I don't know if I want to add a dynamic color change with JavaScript, I like the concept of a static page with changes in the dev tools.

 ## dwm
 <https://dwm.suckless.org/>